Aral-549/pwn.college_Arshad./comparing-files.md

 ## What I learned
-> * learn what the command 'diff' does and how it can be used.
+> * learned what the command 'diff' does and how it can be used.
 >
 >
 > * format : diff file1 file1.